 What is an offset account?

 Having an offset account may help you to pay off your home loan ahead of its term and save thousands of dollars over the life of the loan, simply by depositing all your regular income and earnings into your offset account.

 How an offset account works

 Say you have a home loan balance of $400,000 and savings of $20,000.
 If you keep the $20,000 in an offset account, the interest on your home loan will only be charged on $380,000, not $400,000.
-You won’t earn interest on the $20,000 in the offset account; instead, that $20,000 is offsetting the interest charged on your home loan.
+You won’t receive interest on the $20,000 in the offset account; instead, that $20,000 is offsetting and reducing the interest otherwise charged on your home loan.

 How much could you save?